ZettaEm/ZettaEm/README.md

 Student
 -------

-I've been learning Html, Css, JavaScript for 6 years
+I've been learning Html, Css, JavaScript

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [mkub456@gmail.com](mailto:mkub456@gmail.com)